Free Weekly Planner & Calendar Excel Template

 Example #1: Built-in Weekly Planner Template

-Step 3: Click on the Simple Meal Planner template
+- Click on the Simple Meal Planner template.

-After that click on Create button which appears on a window that pops-up as soon as you click on the template.
+- After that, click on the Create button, which appears on a window that pops-up as soon as you click on the template.

 Though it seems to be the meal planner for the week, never get disappointed.
 We have thousands of online templates provided by users and Microsoft itself.
 You can always download those through the net and use it as a ready to go templates.
 Make sure you are connected to a well-speeded network for doing so.